-This is the fourth post in an ongoing series about how marketers are leveraging Trifacta, authored by Trifacta’s VP of Marketing, Zarnaz Arlia.
+This is the fourth post in an ongoing series about how marketers are leveraging Trifacta, authored by Trifacta’s VP of Marketing, Will Davis.
 It follows previous posts on marketing data onboarding, marketing analytics, and building a 360º view of the customer experience.

 Digital ad spend is often a sizeable chunk of any marketing budget.
 This year, marketers are expected to allocate $97 billion for digital ads, including paid search, video, display ads and social media ads (with a heavy slant toward mobile), which is a 14% increase from 2017.
 The upswing in this marketing tactic makes sense.
 Despite ongoing debate over the effectiveness of digital ads, they remain a surefire way to meet consumers where they are: online, and usually by way of mobile devices.

 The rise of digital ad fraud

-But there’s another number around digital ads: $19 billion, which is the amount that marketers are expected to lose to ad fraud this year.
+But there’s another number around digital ads and marketing analytics: $19 billion, which is the amount that marketers are expected to lose to ad fraud this year.
 Ad fraud is rampant across the board, and occurs under a number of scenarios.
 Digital ads may not be served up to the right customer demographics, which means they generate invalid traffic from the wrong views and clicks.
 Or, publishers can register fraudulent traffic when bots click or view digital advertisements.
 In either case, marketers end up paying for ads that quite simply are a waste of money.
 This dilemma wastes money and valuable marketing analytics resources.